Decentralised Finance’s timocratic governance: The distribution and exercise of tokenised voting rights

-Decentralised finance (DeFi) is a category of unlicensed, unregulated, and non-custodial financial services that utilise public, distributed ledgers like Ethereum.
-The Bloomberg Galaxy DeFi Index, launched in August 2021, includes nine Ethereum-based projects – non-custodial exchanges as well as lending and derivatives platforms.
-Each project is governed, at least in part, by a community of unregistered individuals that hold tradable voting rights tokens (also known as governance tokens).
-Voting rights tokens allow holders to vote on proposed changes to a DeFi project’s features, parameters, or rules.
-DeFi’s governance power is thus linked to the distribution and exercise of tokenised voting rights.
-Since DeFi projects are typically not managed by companies or public institutions, not much is known about DeFi’s governance.
+Ethereum’s public distributed ledger can issue tokenised voting rights that are tradable on crypto-asset exchanges by potentially anyone.
+Ethereum thus enables global, unincorporated associations to conduct governance experiments.
+Such experiments are crucial to Decentralised Finance (DeFi).
+DeFi is a nascent field of unlicensed, unregulated, and non-custodial financial services that utilise public distributed ledgers and crypto-assets rather than corporate structures and sovereign currencies.
+The inaugural Bloomberg Galaxy DeFi Index, launched in August 2021, included nine Ethereum-based projects – non-custodial exchanges as well as lending and derivatives platforms.
+Each project is governed, at least in part, by unregistered holders of tokenised voting rights (also known as governance tokens).
+Token-holders typically vote for or against coders’ improvement proposals that pertain to anything from the allocation of treasury funds to a collateral’s risk parameters.
+DeFi’s governance thus depends on the distribution and exercise of tokenised voting rights.
+Since archetypal DeFi projects are not managed by companies or public institutions, not much is known about DeFi’s governance.
 Regulators and law-makers from the United States recently asked if DeFi’s governance entails a new class of “shadowy” elites.
-In response, we conducted an exploratory, multiple-case study that focuses on the voting rights tokens issued by the nine projects from Bloomberg’s Galaxy DeFi index.
-Our mixed methods approach draws on Ethereum-based data about the distribution, trading, and staking of voting rights tokens, as well as project documentation and archival records.
-Our findings contribute knowledge about the entitlements of DeFi’s voting rights tokens, the initial distribution strategies, and the actual voting and delegation activity.
-Our principal finding is that DeFi’s voting rights are highly concentrated, and the exercise of these rights is very low.
-Our theoretical contribution is descriptive: minority rule is the probable consequence of tradable voting rights plus the lack of applicable anti-concentration or anti-monopoly laws.
-We interpret DeFi’s minority rule as timocratic and acknowledge its possible transition to oligarchy.
+In response, we conducted an exploratory multiple-case study that focused on the tokenised voting rights issued by the nine projects from Bloomberg’s inaugural Galaxy DeFi index.
+Our mixed methods approach drew on Ethereum-based data about the distribution, trading, staking, and delegation of voting rights tokens, as well as project documentation and archival records.
+We discovered that DeFi projects’ voting rights are highly concentrated, and the exercise of these rights is very low.
+Our theoretical contribution is a philosophical intervention: minority rule, not “democracy”, is the probable outcome of token-tradable voting rights and a lack of applicable anti-concentration laws.
+We interpret DeFi’s minority rule as timocratic.

 JEL Classification: C43, G23, O31, L13, L49